-Establishment of Claims Committee: In the event settlement authority is needed before the next regularly scheduled meeting, a Claims Committee shall be established.
-The Claims Committee shall be comprised of the claim manager, the group attorney and up to three Board of Trustee Members.
-The Claims Committee shall have authority to approve claims at or above the threshold established for the Board of Trustees, provided that the amount is recommended by both the claim manager and the group attorney.
-All three Trustee participants (NJSBAIG Chairman, NJSBAIG Vice-Chairman and NJSBAIG ASBO Representative) will be notified of any such meetings, however, only one Trustee is required to participate in order to extend settlement authority, in addition to the claim manager and legal counsel.
-Agreement by a simple majority of attendees, along with the recommendation of the claim manager and legal counsel, will be sufficient to establish claim settlement value.
+Establishment of Claims Committee:

+In the event settlement authority is needed before the next regularly scheduled meeting, a Claims Committee shall be established.
+The Claims Committee shall be comprised of the Claim Manager, the Group attorney and up to three Board of Trustee Members.
+The Claims Committee shall have authority to approve claims at or above the threshold established for the Board of Trustees, provided that the amount is recommended by both the Claim Manager and the Group attorney.
+All three Trustee participants (NJSIG Chairman, NJSIG Vice-Chairman and one of the NJSIG ASBO Trustee Representatives) will be notified of any such meetings, however, only one Trustee is required to participate in order to extend settlement authority, in addition to the Claim Manager and NJSIG legal counsel.
+Agreement by a simple majority of attendees, along with the recommendation of the Claim Manager and NJSIG legal counsel, be sufficient to establish claim settlement value.